zmitchell/splatter/guide/src/tutorials/basics/window-coordinates.md

 ### Padding

 We can use padding to add some space between the edges of an area and the content within it.
-In nannou, we can use the `pad` method to produce a padded instance of a `Rect`.
+In splatter, we can use the `pad` method to produce a padded instance of a `Rect`.

 Let's try padding the window rect by `25.0` and drawing it with a